JoakimOL/Ttm4135-compendium/src/01-numbertheory.md

 a famous theorem says that
-> Finite fields exist of size p^n for any prime jesus christ hun dama går fort frem. see slides from lecture 2
+> Finite fields exist of size p^n for any prime jesus christ hun dama går fort frem.
+See slides from lecture 2

 - often written $Z_p$,instead of GF(p)
-- multiplication anda ddition are done modulo p
+- multiplication and a addition are done modulo p
 - Multiplicative group is exactly $Z_p^*$
 - used in digital signature schemes

 For finite fields of order $2^n$ can use polynomial arithmetic: \
 $00101101 = x^5 + x^3 + x^2 + 1$
 \
-the field is representeed by use of a primitive polynomial m(x). addition and multiplication is defined by polynomial addition and multiplication modulo m(x).
+the field is represented by use of a primitive polynomial m(x).
+Addition and multiplication is defined by polynomial addition and multiplication modulo m(x).
 Division is done efficiently by hardware using shifts.